-Research of online communities can be categorized into two main categories: research on the factors affecting the behaviors of individual members in a community and research on the factors affecting the success of communities.
-The second category can be further divided into two categories: research focusing on intra-community features and research focusing on inter-community features.
+Research of online communities can be categorized into two main categories: research on the factors affecting the behaviors of individual members in a community [9], [26]-[32] and research on the factors affecting the success of communities [1], [3]-[8], [10], [12], [14]-[18], [33]-[35].
+The second category can be further divided into two categories:

+research focusing on intra-community features [1], [3]-[6], [8], [10], [12], [14], [15], [18], [33]-[35] and research focusing on inter-community features [7], [16], [17].
 This study focuses on intra-community features affecting the success of online communities.

 Analyzing the behavior of individual members in online communities is currently a hot research topic.
-Since continuous participation and contributions by individual members are important for the growth and survival of online communities, factors that motivate individual members to participate in communities have been extensively investigated [13], [25].
-Because gaining new members and encouraging their continuous participation are also important, several studies particularly focus on new members and analyze the factors affecting the longevity of their participation [17], [26]-[28].
-Members who only consume the content of a community and do not contribute to the community are called lurkers, and the existence of such members is considered to be a problem for building sustainable online communities [29], [30].
-Therefore, why members become lurkers has been investigated [29], and methods for detecting lurkers among community members have also been proposed [31].
+Since continuous participation and contributions by individual members are important for the growth and survival of online communities, factors that motivate individual members to participate in communities have been extensively investigated [9], [26].
+Because gaining new members and encouraging their continuous participation are also important, several studies particularly focus on new members and analyze the factors affecting the longevity of their participation [27]-[29].
+Members who only consume the content of a community and do not contribute to the community are called lurkers, and the existence of such members is considered to be a problem for building sustainable online communities [30], [31].
+Therefore, why members become lurkers has been investigated [30], and methods for detecting lurkers among community members have also been proposed [32].

 Another line of studies investigates intra-community features that affect online community success.
 Butler [14] investigated the effects of activity and membership size on the sustainability of a community.
 Zhu et al. [6] examined the effects of leadership, and Kraut and Fiore [4] examined the role of the founder's activities on online community success.
 In WikiProjects, diversity [5] and member turnover [15] have been shown to affect the productivity of communities.
-Sharma and Choudhury [32] investigated linguistic features affecting social support in online mental health communities.
-Many other intra-community features affecting online community success have been discussed in survey papers [1], [3].
+Sharma and Choudhury [33] investigated linguistic features affecting social support in online mental health community success have been discussed in survey papers [1], [3].

-Among the intra-community features, the importance of social network features on the success of communities has been suggested [12], and the effects of some social network features have already been empirically shown [8], [9], [11], [19], [33], [34].
-Seminal work investigating factors affecting community growth was conducted by Backstrom et al. [19].
+Among the intra-community features, the importance of social network features on the success of communities has been suggested [36], and the effects of some social network features have already been empirically shown [8], [10], [12], [18], [34], [35].
+Seminal work investigating factors affecting community growth was conducted by Backstrom et al. [18].
 They investigated the effects of the clustering coefficient and the number of links in a social network on the growth of online blogging communities and communities of researchers.
 Ducheneaut et al. [8] investigated the effects of several network features on the survival of online gaming communities.
 The features they considered included community size, density, centrality, the size of the giant component, and the number of connected components.
-Following these studies, Kairam et al. [9] investigated the effects of several network features (density, clustering coefficient, clique ratio, and the fraction of the giant component) on the growth and survival of communities in online social networking services.
-Patil et al. [11] investigated the effects of the clustering coefficient and degree distribution on the stability of online gaming communities and communities of researchers.
-Our work follows the line of these studies, and investigates the effects of 15 social network features, to be introduced in Section III, on the growth and survival of communities.
+Following these studies, Kairam et al. [10] investigated the effects of several network features (density, clustering coefficient, clique ratio, and the fraction of the giant component) on the growth and survival of communities in online social networking services.
+Patil et al. [12] investigated the effects of the clustering coefficient and degree distribution on the stability of online gaming communities and communities of researchers.
+Our work follows the line of these studies, and investigates the effects of 15 social network features, to be introduced in Sect.
+3, on the growth and survival of communities.
 While existing studies examine the effects of a few social network features on community success based on some hypotheses, we explore the effects of a wider variety of features.